pyapp-kit/superqt/CONTRIBUTING.md

 git clone https://github.com/<your_organization>/superqt
 cd superqt

-# install in editable mode
+# install in editable mode (this will install PyQt6 as the Qt backend)
 pip install -e .[dev]

 # install pre-commit hooks